world-class/REPL/README.md

 # How to ask for help?
+## Reaching out to tutors and SRMs
+Despite being 100% remote, this degree is equipped with a team of tutors and SRMs (_Student Relationship Managers_) that can help you find what you need.

+- For module-specific inquiries, you can reach out to your tutors in the appropriate discussion forums on Coursera.
+Access any module you are enrolled in from the [home page of this degree](https://www.coursera.org/degrees/bachelor-of-science-computer-science-london/home/) on Coursera.
+- For non-academic questions, you can write [in the **Reach out** forum](https://www.coursera.org/learn/london-cs-orientation/discussions) on Coursera.
+- For private matters and other types of inquiries, you can write an email to <BScCS-Support@london.ac.uk> or find an alternative route [in this section](#contacting-each-other), including phone numbers, Student Advice Center, Slack workspace and Discord server.

+## General advice on how to ask and find answers
 Succeeding in this degree has a lot to do with how resourceful you are.
 This page is meant to be a helpful guidance along the way, but developing a few key skills on your own will become an increasing necessity, including **being able to research online**, **debugging code effectively** and **knowing how to ask questions**.

 To get started on that learning path, please refer to the following web pages: